-The experimental design was 2 (baby pictures and loveseat pictures) X 3 (short interval, long interval and control) X 4 (ratio of opposing opinions versus supporting opinions: 2:1, 5:1, 10:1 and 20:1).
-Participants were recruited from Amazon's Mechanical Turk and were randomly assigned into one of six conditions (baby-short, baby-long, baby-control, loveseat-short, loveseat-long and loveseat-control) and made four choices with different levels of conformity pressure.
+Conditions.
+The experimental design was 2 (baby pictures and loveseat pictures) \times 3 (short interval, long interval, and control) \times 4 (ratio of opposing opinions to supporting opinions: 2:1, 5:1, 10:1, and 20:1).
+Participants were recruited from Amazon's Mechanical Turk (mTurk) and were randomly assigned into one of six conditions (baby-short, baby-long, baby-control, loveseat-short, loveseat-long, and loveseat-control) and made four choices with different levels of conformity pressure.

-In the baby condition, people were asked to compare twenty-three or twenty-four pairs of baby pictures by answering the question "which baby looks cuter on a baby product label".
+In the baby condition, people were asked to compare 23 or 24 pairs of baby pictures by answering the question, "Which baby looks cuter on a baby product label?"
 Note that the Caucasian baby pictures in Figure 1 are examples.
 We displayed baby pictures from different races in the experiment.
-In the loveseat condition, the question was "your close friend wants your opinion on a loveseat for their living room, which one do you suggest"; and people also needed to make twenty-three or twenty-four choices.
+In the loveseat condition, the question was, "Your close friend wants your opinion on a loveseat for their living room.
+Which one do you suggest?"
+People needed to make 23 or 24 choices.

 In the short interval condition, people first compared two pictures on their own and they were then immediately asked to make another choice with available information about others' preferences.
-Furthermore, we tested whether people would reverse their first choice under four levels of social pressure: when the number of opposing opinions was twice, five times, ten times, and twenty times as many as the number of people who supported their opinions.
-The numbers were randomly generated.
-Except for theses eight experimental pairs, we also added fourteen noise pairs and an honesty test composed of two pairs (twenty-four pairs in total, see Figure 2 for an example).
+Furthermore, we tested whether people would reverse their first choice under four levels of social pressure: when the number of opposing opinions was 2 times, 5 times, 10 times, and 20 times as many as the number of people who supported their opinions.
+The numbers were randomly generated.2 In addition to these 8 experimental pairs, we added 14 noise pairs and an honesty test composed of 2 pairs (24 pairs in total; see Figure 2 for an example).
 In this condition, noise pairs also consisted of consecutive pairs (a pair with social information immediately after the pair without social information).
 However, others' opinions were either indifferent or in favor of the participants' choices.
 We created an honesty test to identify participants who cheated the system and quickly clicked on the same answers.
-The test consisted of two consecutive pairs with the same items but with the positions of the items exchanged.
-Participants needed to make the same choices among these consecutive two pairs in order to pass the honesty test.
+The test consisted of 2 consecutive pairs with the same items but with the positions of the items exchanged.
+Participants needed to make the same choices among these consecutive 2 pairs in order to pass the honesty test.
 The relative orders of experimental pairs, noise pairs, and honesty test in the sequence and the items in each pair were randomly assigned to each participant.